nagoshiashumari/rpg-awesome-raw/README.md

 Next, use [IcoMoon](https://icomoon.io/app/) to import all of the SVG files located in `/Font`.

-Once imported, proceed to the next section "Download".
+Once imported, select all of your icons and proceed to the next section "Download".
 Set your preferences to the following:

 * Font Name: `rpgawesome-webfont`
 * Class Prefix: `ra-var-icon`